jcblaisecruz02/nmt-transformer/README.md

 For more information on reproduction scores and setups, see [Results and Reproduction Milestones](https://github.com/jcblaisecruz02/nmt-transformer#results-and-reproduction-milestones) below.

 # Producing Translations

+## Translating single sentences
 To translate a single unsegmented sentence from the source to the target language, the following command may be used:

 ```
 python nmt-transformer/translate.py \
     --translate_sentence \
+    --desegment \
     --sentence "Republican leaders justified their policy by the need to combat electoral fraud ." \
     --joint_model tokenizers/wmt14joint.model \
     --joint_vocab tokenizers/wmt14joint.vocab \
     --src_vocab tokenizers/wmt14en.vocab \
     --save_dir base_modelc \
-    --desegment \
     --beams 1 \
     --max_words 50 \
     --msl 100 \
     --seed 42
 ```

+The script will use SentencePiece to segment your sample sentence then use it for translation.
 Using the model trained in the previous section should give the following output:

 ```
 Die republikanischen Führer haben ihre Politik durch die Notwendigkeit , Wahlbetrug zu bekämpfen .
 ```

 This requires the input to be Moses tokenized beforehand.
+Using the `--desegment` flag will remove SentencePiece segementation from your sentence.
+If you want to keep the output sentence segmented for any reason, remove the flag.

 By default, the translation script will use greedy decoding (`--beams 1`).
 To use beam search with a higher beam width N, use `--beams N`.
 Do note that this will decode N^max_words - 1 tokens (with beam size 2 and max words 30, this is already 1 billion tokens) which is very computationally slow!

 To use Top-K/Nucleus sampling, add the following flags: